aaronshaver/trigram-counter/README.md

 # trigram-counter

-Counts three-word phrases across STDIN or multiple text files
+This script counts three-word phrases (trigrams) across STDIN or multiple text files, and then displays the top 100 phrases to the console.

 ## Requirements